d40cht/sbt-cpp/README.md

 [![Build Status](https://travis-ci.org/d40cht/sbt-cpp.png)](https://travis-ci.org/d40cht/sbt-cpp)

-## Concepts
+## Introduction

-* Sbt-cpp is a cross-platform native build system, constructed on top of [sbt](http://www.scala-sbt.org/) an existing and mature build system for Scala and Java.
+* Sbt-cpp is a cross-platform native build system, constructed on top of [sbt](http://www.scala-sbt.org/): an existing and mature build system for Scala and Java.
 Sbt implements core build-system concepts in a way that is sufficiently generic that a large proportion of its functionality can be re-used in the context of native builds.
 * Sbt itself is extremely thoughtfully designed, and uses the Scala language in all build directive files.
-As a result you have the power (and libraries) of a mature and multi-paradigm programming language (in common, for instance, with [Scons](http://www.scons.org/) which uses python for build directive files).
+As a result you have the power (and libraries) of an extensible build system backed by a mature multi-paradigm programming language (in common, for instance, with [Scons](http://www.scons.org/) which uses python for build directive files).
 * Scala is statically typed, which means that sbt compiles your build directive files before running a build.
 This allows the tool to catch considerably more errors than is possible with a build tool based around a dynamically typed language (e.g. Python).
 This also means that a large class of problems with infrequently used targets are caught without the target having to be built/run.
 * Scala runs on the Java virtual machine, defering many platform-specific problems in build construction (filesystem paths, running external processes etc) to the Java runtime.

-* Before getting started with sbt-cpp, it is worthwhile getting to grips with the basic concepts of sbt itself, outlined in some detail in the getting started section of the sbt website [here](http://www.scala-sbt.org/release/docs/Getting-Started/Welcome.html).
+Before getting started with sbt-cpp, it is worthwhile getting to grips with the basic concepts of sbt itself, outlined in some detail in the getting started section of the sbt website [here](http://www.scala-sbt.org/release/docs/Getting-Started/Welcome.html).

 ## Limitations